 A wise client once said, "This car won't matter to me in five years, but being able to attend my son's soccer games will."
 Ask yourself, "Will this matter to me in a few years?"
 If the answer is no, move on.

-Tip 9: Keep your emotions (and your expectations) in check
+Tip 8: Keep your emotions (and your expectations) in check

 For example, if your spouse gets to keep the marital home you wanted, think about the benefits that could arise from it.
 Perhaps you no longer have to pay the mortgage.
 Perhaps your kids will get to stay in the same school district because your ex is keeping the address.

-Tip 10: Be open to creative solutions
+Tip 9: Be open to creative solutions

-You're so close to the situation right now, you might not actually see all the potential creative solutions that exist.
+You're so close to the situation right now, you might not be able to see all the potential creative solutions that exist.
 That's one reason why a mediator can be so helpful: They can think "out of the box" and help you find solutions you may not have thought of.

-Tip 11: Download our free divorce mediation checklist
+Tip 10: Download our free divorce mediation checklist

 Learn more about Hello Divorce's mediation options for your divorce here.